11 Best Wiki Software Tools in 2024

 Wiki software Confluence

-As mentioned above, Atlassian Confluence is one of the oldest wiki solutions on the market, with over 60,000 customers worldwide.
+As mentioned above, Atlassian Confluence is one of the oldest wiki software tools on the market, with over 60,000 customers worldwide.
 It's one of the most popular options among enterprises.
 While it's a fairly complex tool that comes with a certain learning curve, it's also one of the most powerful solutions you can find.
 It also seamlessly integrates with other products in the Atlassian suite, making it a natural fit for teams that already use tools like BitBucket.
 Read our detailed review of Confluence to learn more.

 3. MediaWiki